The mestiza muse

 Image of detangling wet matted hair using a wide tooth comb.

-Matted hair isn’t just an aesthetic concern; it can also have a significant impact on your hair’s health.
+Matted hair isn’t just an aesthetic concern; it can also significantly impact your hair’s health.
 When hair becomes severely matted, it can lead to breakage, hair loss, and scalp issues.
 Thus, regular hair detangling is essential.

 When hair is left unattended and uncombed, it becomes susceptible to structural weaknesses along the hair shaft, leading to potential breakage.
 Additionally, damaged hair is more prone to tangling due to irregularities in the cuticle layer, creating opportunities for strands to latch onto each other.